 Notary Public, M.A.

-Chelsea is a graduate of Simon Fraser University with a Master of Art’s Degree in Applied Legal Studies.
 Prior to becoming a Notary Public, Chelsea was a realtor with Defeo & Associates of Re/Max Vernon for 6 years.
-Chelsea’s experience in the real estate industry will be a great asset to her new career as a Notary Public as she deals with the documentation of contracts, sales, purchases and mortgages.
+Chelsea’s experience in the real estate industry has been a great asset to her career as a Notary Public as she deals with the documentation of contracts, sales, purchases and mortgages.

 A Notary Public since 1983, Phyllis brings a great deal of experience to Chelsea Kramer Notary Corporation.
 She has worked in some aspect of the legal field all of her adult life.
-“I love my work!” is often heard as Phyllis thrills at yet another satisfied situation.
-Retirement is not on her horizon.
+“I love my work!” is her enthusiastic response when asked about retirement, which is not on her horizon.

-Recent changes to the Acts that deal with Personal Planning for temporary or permanent incapacity and for end of life decisions (Powers of Attorney, Representation Agreements and Wills) have brought about new requirements for legal documentation as well as expanded opportunities for adult British Columbians to make personal choices.
+Planning for temporary or permanent life changes all the way thought to end of life decisions require specific legal documents such as Enduring Powers of Attorney, Representation Agreements and Wills.
 Clients appreciate vision gained from experience that Phyllis shares to assist each person make plans that are right for the client and their unique family situation.

 The tradition of Notaries goes back over 2000 years – to the dawn of recorded history.
 Notaries laid down the Codex Hammurabi, the oldest evidence of recorded law.
 Notaries were also employed by the Catholic Church to guide the light of civilization through the Dark Ages.
 The Notary’s reputation for trustworthiness meant that documents retained a stable reliability throughout centuries of upheaval.